 We also shall hold steady, if that is our single-minded determination.
 The rewards for doing so must be measured by the faithfulness and greatness of the One through whom the Father created a universe of galaxies of stars quite beyond our ability to imagine.

-In other words, our reward for living the victorious life in Jesus Christ are so incredibly stupendous that we just have to accept they will be ours someday; and then turn back to the mountain we are climbing right now.
+In other words, our reward for living the victorious life in Jesus Christ are so incredibly stupendous that we just need to accept that they will be ours someday, and then turn back to the mountain we are climbing right now.